 E. A. McIlhenny Natural History Collection

-In 1971, the LSU Libraries acquired by gift the natural history portion of the library of Edward Avery McIlhenny (1872-1949), scion of the prominent Louisiana family which since 1868 has produced the world-famous Tabasco hot pepper sauce.
-President of the family enterprise, McIlhenny was also a well-known conservationist who established a bird sanctuary and botanical garden on the family properties at Avery Island, Louisiana.
-McIlhenny’s nephew, the late John Stauffer McIlhenny, donated this collection to LSU in 1971.
+The McIlhenny Natural History Collection was begun by Edward Avery McIlhenny (1872-1949), scion of the prominent Louisiana family which since 1868 has produced the world-famous Tabasco hot pepper sauce.
+President of the family enterprise, McIlhenny was also a well-known conservationist who established a bird sanctuary and botanical garden on the family properties at Avery Island, Louisiana, now known as the Jungle Gardens.
+In 1971, McIlhenny’s nephew, the late John Stauffer McIlhenny, donated the natural history portion of his library to LSU, where it was combined with existing holdings.
 Since then, it has been further developed and is now one of the most prestigious of its kind, with particular strengths in New World botanical and ornithological illustration.

 Although many items have been added since its publication, Nature Classics: A Catalogue of the E.A.
 McIlhenny Natural History Collection (1987) is a good introduction to LSU’s holdings as well as to the history of scientific illustration in general.
 A second catalog, Aves: A Survey of the Literature of Neotropical Ornithology (2011), describes the library’s collection of books related to the birds of the American tropics.
 The printed catalog is also available as an online exhibition.